The Best Knives for Cutting Meat and Other Proteins

 Kitchen utility knives range from 4-7 inches, making them longer than a paring knife but shorter than a chef’s knife, yet a solid all-rounder in the kitchen.

 Some utility knives have a serrated edge, which calls for an unfavorable sawing motion when cutting meat.
 A straight edged utility knife, like what you’d get from premium manufacturers like F.N.
-Sharp, make clean cuts without compromising the visual aesthetic of food.
+Sharp, make clean cuts without compromising the visual aesthetic of your final dish.

-Utility knives can also be used for trimming fat and removing the skin, as well as slicing smaller pieces of meat.
+Utility knives can also be used for trimming fat and removing skin, as well as slicing smaller pieces of meat.
 These knives are also great for slicing cured meats for a charcuterie board.
-You can even use them for small fish fillets or cutting chicken breasts.
+You can even use them to slice up small fish fillets or chicken breasts, or even for a big juicy steak, like with our recipe for perfectly crusted petite sirloin steak!

 Knife Knowledge 101: Top Uses for a Kitchen Utility Knife